 The downloaded Confluence package is powered by Tomcat.
-You can specify Tomcat use a specific java directory by modifying the Confluence setenv.sh file as described at Running Tomcat with a specific JRE version.
+You can specify Tomcat use a specific java directory by modifying the Confluence confluence/bin/setenv.sh file and test with confluence/bin/version.sh as described at Running Tomcat with a specific JRE version.